Categories

 Splash Screen Advertising

-Splash screen advertising is mainly used to display a previously cached advertising content (pictures, animations, videos) or re-requested advertising when an APP is opened.
+Splash screen advertising is mainly used to display previously cached advertising content (pictures, animations, videos) or re-requested advertising when an APP is opened.
 While displaying the advertising content, some preparatory operations of the application can also be done.
 The implementation process is not complicated and is more commonly used in mobile advertising in China.

 Most foreign APPs are simple and direct.
 Users do not like to see an advertisement that is unrelated to the software after opening the APP, such as YouTube, Facebook, etc., which are all directly a logo screen.
 However, some domestic APPs are in a monopolistic position, and users have no choice.
 But too frequent advertisements will directly affect the user experience.
 If there is a splash screen advertisement that makes users wait for 3 to 5 seconds every time the application is launched, it will make people feel annoyed and may even uninstall the APP, so publishers need to reasonably set the number and interval of advertisements to balance revenue and user experience.